Guadalupe Fur Seal

 Behavior and Diet

 Guadalupe fur seals are generally solitary, are thought to be non-social animals when at sea.
 They primarily feed at night on coastal and pelagic squid, and small pelagic fish (e.g., mackerel,sardine, and lanternfish) by diving to average depths of 65 feet with maximum depths of about 250 feet.
+They rest in water with their heads submerged and hind-flippers sticking out.

 Where They Live